rahmanda/rahmanda.github.io/src/posts/2019-06-21-peran-hoisting-dalam-meningkatkan-keterbacaan-kode-javascript/index.en.md

 export default getAllFiles;
 ```

-In my opinion, this kind of coding style is not readable because of several things:
+In my opinion, this coding style is not readable because of several things:

 **Hard to identify the main function and the exported functions**